FlisherOfatale/toolchanger_obs_helper/README.md

 # flisher_toolchange_obs_helper
 Scene changer for OBS Studio, triggered on Printer Toolchange

+The purpose of this python script is to trigger a scene change on OBS, when the printer initiate and complete a Toolchange.

 # Disclaimer
 This is a WIP, unpolished, with some bad practice, poor error handling, etc...
 I ran it from my PC, should work from your printer directly but I would wait for a more polished version for that.